Conurbation: South Florida

 The entire tri-county area also known as the Miami-Fort Lauderdale-West Palm Beach metropolitan area is now continuously urbanized along a roughly 100 mi length of the Florida east coast as well as extending inland and continuing south of Miami as far as Florida City.
 Although this is generally all referred to as a single metropolitan area, not a conurbation, it is sometimes broken up into the Miami, Fort Lauderdale, and West Palm Beach metros.

 Minneapolis–St. Paul

 Minneapolis–Saint Paul is the most populous urban area in the state of Minnesota, and is composed of 182 cities and townships built around the Mississippi, Minnesota, and St. Croix rivers.
 The area is also nicknamed the Twin Cities for its two largest cities, Minneapolis, with the highest population and Saint Paul, the state capital.

 Quad Cities

 The Quad Cities is a metropolitan area located along the border of Illinois and Iowa.
 Straddling the Mississippi River as it flows west, the area once known as the "Tri Cities" consists of a handful of larger cities and smaller municipalities that have grown together.
 The largest cities include Rock Island, Moline, and East Moline in Illinois as well as Davenport and Bettendorf in Iowa.

+Stamford-Hartford

+Hartford is the capital city of Connecticut and fourth largest by population.
+Together, with Waterbury, New Haven, Bridgeport, and Stamford, these five cities form a conurbation, as people continue moving into the suburbs of these cities from rural areas, and the Boston and New York City metropolitan areas.
+Majority of Connecticut's growth in the last decade was centered in and around these five cities.
+Combined, the population exceeds 1 million.